Magnifiers for the Partially Sighted (Low Vision Aids)

 The same applies to this large magnifier, though you can, if there is room, position the light underneath the magnifier.

 We get many enquiries about magnifiers suitable for macular degeneration.
 It depends.
 If the 'blank spots' are slight or are on the edge of your field of vision, the brain will 'stitch together' the fragments of vision, a magnifier might make all the difference.
 However, if there's a large 'blank spot' in centre of the field of vision (i.e.when looking straight ahead) then no magnifier will help because you don't have any vision when you look straight ahead.
 There's no harm in trying out some magnifiers, if they are unsuitable simply return them within 14 days.
-My only tip is: if your optician / eye doctor has already told you that no magnifier will help, then perhaps give this one a miss.
+My only tip is: go for the best quality you can afford, a cheap lenses won't give a clear enough image.
+My recommendation, here, is the 5X55 Schweizer.

 For watching TV we have a special TV magnifier.
 However, if you have no vision in the centre of your field of view (i.e. when look straight ahead) then siting at a normal distance from the TV and looking straight ahead through the magnifier simply won't help.
 The solution is to get a larger TV and sit very close to it.